James H. Harvey: Later career and retirement

-In 1949, Harvey and fellow Tuskegee Airman Edward P. Drummond, Jr. (1926-2014) were transferred from Lockbourne AFB, Ohio to an F-80 squadron at the Misawa Air Base, Japan as a Fighter Pilot and Flight Commander.
+In 1949, Harvey and fellow Tuskegee Airman Edward P. Drummond Jr. were transferred from Lockbourne AFB, Ohio to an F-80 squadron at the Misawa Air Base in Japan as a Fighter Pilot and Flight Commander.
 Harvey became the first African American jet fighter pilot to engage in combat during the Korean War.
-Harvey was awarded the Distinguished Flying Cross and several other Air Medals leading four F-80s amidst bad weather conditions during a bomber support mission October 16, 1950 near Yongsan, Korea (now the Yongsan District in Seoul, South Korea, inflicting heavy damage on an enemy encampment.
-Harvey flew 140 missions in Korea.
+Harvey was awarded the Distinguished Flying Cross for leading four F-80s amidst bad weather conditions during a bomber support mission on October 16, 1950, near Yongsan, Korea (now the Yongsan District in Seoul, South Korea), inflicting heavy damage on an enemy encampment.
+Harvey flew 140 missions in Korea, and was awarded several Air Medals.

 After the Korean War, Harvey served in multiple roles.
 In 1951, Harvey served as the Assistant Operations Officer, Instrument Instructor Pilot and Aircraft Test Pilot in the 94th Fighter Interceptor Squadron at George Air Force Base in California.
 In 1955, Harvey served as the Flying Safety Officer of the 27th NORAD Region, Norton AFB in California, receiving the Flight Rating of "Command Pilot".
 In 1956, Harvey became the Fighter Training Officer of North Eastern Air Command Headquarters at Pepperrell AFB in Newfoundland.
 In 1959, Harvey served as the Assistant Group Operations Officer of the 1st Fighter Group and the Operations Officer of the 71st Fighter Interceptor Squadron flying F-102 aircraft at Selfridge AFB in Michigan.
 In 1961, Harvey was assigned to Headquarters 30th NORAD Region, Truax Field, Wisconsin as a Weapons Director Staff Officer and later as Battle Staff Training Officer for the Commanding General and his staff.

-On March 31, 1965, Harvey retired as a lieutenant colonel.
+Harvey retired as a lieutenant colonel on March 31, 1965.
 He served a combined 22 years in the United States Army Air Corps and the United States Air Force.

-On June 7, 1965, American meat and cold cut production company Oscar Mayer hired Harvey as a corporate Salesman, relocating his family of four girls across the U.S. In April 1972, Oscar Mayer transferred Harvey to Denver, Colorado where he lives today.
+On June 7, 1965, American meat and cold cut production company Oscar Mayer hired Harvey as a corporate salesman, relocating his family of four girls across the U.S. In April 1972, Oscar Mayer transferred Harvey to Denver, Colorado, where he lives today.
 He retired from Oscar Mayer in 1980.
+Harvey turned 100 on July 13, 2023.

 Military awards

-Harvey earned the following awards during his 22 year career in the United States Army Air Corps/U.S. Air Force:
+Harvey earned the following awards during his 22-year career in the United States Army Air Corps/U.S. Air Force: